 - Where there is felt to be an immediate risk of significant harm the police should be called immediately without delaying to contact a supervisor, manager or designated person.
 The member of staff or volunteer should make this contact as soon as possible afterwards so a record can be made and follow up action planned.
 Where the risk of harm is significant but not immediate, if the supervisor or one of the designated people cannot be contacted in a timely fashion, the worker or volunteer can contact the relevant local access point for child or adult social care services (see Quick Reference Guide). - In all other circumstances the staff member or volunteer should report concerns promptly to their supervisor and record details of the incident/allegation/concern with the supervisor.
 These records must be accurate and factual.
 A Record of Concern form is attached as Appendix 3 but making a record and acting on it should not be delayed if this is not readily available.
-Supervisors must notify the designated person or deputy or in their absence the Chief Executive or DCEO immediately where this is a serious concern and always in a timely manner.
+Supervisors must notify the designated person or deputy or in their absence the Chief Executive or the named managers at the start of the policy immediately where this is a serious concern and always in a timely manner.
 Staff and volunteers are not expected to investigate or to confront an abuser as to do so may actually increase risk or affect the outcome of a formal investigation.
 But in many cases it will be appropriate to involve a parent, child, young person or adult in a plan of action around the concern or to at least inform them about what action is being taken and why, for example if a referral is made to social care.
 In some circumstances the best course of action will be to support an individual to self-refer.
 The designated person will make this decision. - If it is suspected that the child or young person or adult is at risk of harm a report should be made to the relevant child or adult social care contact point and/or the police.
 Where it is known that a child or adult is already receiving social care support, for example from a Children's Disability Team, contact may be made with that social work service but it must be explicit that this is to report a safeguarding concern.
-In any doubt use the main social care contact points as they will be able to identify if there is existing social care or the police will be done by the designated person or other senior manager, other than in exceptional circumstances.
+In any doubt use the main social care contact points as they will be able to identify if there is existing social work involvement and refer internally as appropriate.
+Reporting a concern to social care or the police will be done by the designated person or other senior manager, other than in exceptional circumstances.
 This report should use the current referral process for that social care service, whether by phone or online form.
 The social care service must acknowledge receipt of the referral and decide on a course of action within one working day if it is about a child.
-For adults there is no statutory timescale but in either case if an appropriate acknowledgement is not received the referrer should ensure that the referral is followed up after three working days. - Where there are concerns about a child or adult but not a clear suspicion of risk of harm, the designated person may contact social care for advice.
-Where the concern relates to child sexual exploitation, advice may be sought from or a referral made to the WiSE project (based at Sussex Central YMCA).
+For adults there is no statutory timescale but in either case if an appropriate acknowledgement is not received the referrer should ensure that the referral is followed up after three working days.

+Where there are concerns about a child or adult but not a clear suspicion of risk of harm, the designated person may contact social care for advice.
+Where the concern relates to child sexual exploitation, advice may be sought from or a referral made to the WiSE project (based at YMCA Downs Link Group www.ymcadlg.org/what-we-do/support-andadvice/ymca-wise/).